 The section reports on the contractor’s food storage and preparation procedures and develops control systems to ensure a high standard of meals and food service for the Force.
 Emphasis is always placed on obtaining the best value for each food dollar spent.
 Food Services staff also visit our remote sites each month to promote proper inventory management, storage and food preparation procedures.

-The MFO's Support Services Contractor, HNSI, together with its sub-contractor, Care Services, provides the MFO with food services that include ration support to remote site kitchens, short-term food storage and preparation of all meals for a multicultural population of diners at the dining facilities in both camps.
-On average HNSI provides around 3,500 meals per day and maintains an excellent level of diner satisfaction.
+The MFO's Support Services Contractor, Care Services, provides the MFO with food services that include ration support to remote site kitchens, short-term food storage and preparation of all meals for a multicultural population of diners at the dining facilities in both camps.
+On average Care Services personnel prepare around 3,500 meals per day and maintain an excellent level of diner satisfaction.

 The Postal Section administers the constant flow of mail and parcels to and from the Force.
 Trips are made to the main Tel Aviv post office Sunday to Thursday, except for holidays.
 Additionally, courier service is provided between the Force in the Sinai and the Director General's Representative's Office in Israel.